growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group11](./images/group11.png)

-Select the target group and click the Create / Update button.
+Select the group and click the Create / Update button.

 ![group12](./images/group12.png)

-The authority setting is completed, if you see the notation that the authority is added at the top of the page like the image.
+If you see the notation that "Browsing of this page is restricted", the authority setting is completed.

 ![group13](./images/group13.png)